Training Deep Physics-Informed Kolmogorov-Arnold Networks: Experimental Results

 The comparative results across architectures are presented in Table \ref{tab11}.
 Here, the cPIKAN model diverges with a mean relative $L^2$ error around $50\%$.
 PirateNet performs substantially better but still lags behind RGA KANs, which achieve a lower error compared to PirateNets across all $(\alpha,\beta)$ configurations tested.
 Moreover, the variability across seeds is noticeably lower for RGA KANs, indicating more consistent performance.

 Finally, the ablation results are summarized in Table \ref{tab12}.
-In this case, all ablations lead to relative $L^2$ errors of the same order of magnitude as the fully adaptive configuration, with the notable exception of removing learning-rate annealing.
-In that scenario, the error increases to an average of $1.8 \times 10^{-1}$, highlighting the key role of learning-rate annealing for this benchmark.
+In this case, all ablations lead to relative $L^2$ errors of the same order of magnitude as the fully adaptive configuration, with the notable exception of removing LRA.
+In that scenario, the error increases to an average of $1.8 \times 10^{-1}$, highlighting the key role of LRA for this benchmark.